My Choice: Retirement Savings Plan Member Handbook for Local Government Employees: After Retirement

 Your application for retirement benefits is void if you have an agreement, formal or informal, prior to your retirement, with a covered employer to return to work in a covered position.
 Your effective retirement date is the first day of the month in which you received retirement benefits.
 There is no limit on earnings for retired members who return to work in a My Choice-covered position.
 Years of participation are no longer earned and no money is put into your account.
 If you retire from a My Choice-covered position and re-employ in a My Choice-covered position after 30 days, you can be re-enrolled in the My Choice: Retirement Savings Plan.

-If you retired from another Indiana public pension fund (such as the 1977 Police Officers’ and Firefighters’ Pension and Disability Fund) you do not have a minimum period of separation before taking a My Choice-covered position with the same employer if you are age 55 or older.
+If you retired from another Indiana public retirement fund (such as the 1977 Police Officers’ and Firefighters’ Retirement Fund) you do not have a minimum period of separation before taking a My Choice-covered position with the same employer if you are age 55 or older.
 If you are younger than 55, you must separate from service for 30 days before returning to work.